'Fridges, rain boots, shoes, toys': B.C. coast littered with debris from stricken cargo ship

 The vessel's owner, Danaos Shipping Co., has said it is working with a salvage contractor to develop a plan to locate and retrieve the lost containers.

-On Thursday afternoon, the coast guard said that Danaos was preparing to recover four containers that were found near Cape Scott Provincial Park.
+On Thursday afternoon, the coast guard said Danaos was preparing to recover four containers that were found near Cape Scott.

-The coast guard adds that Danaos is working with an environmental company for the operation.
+The coast guard added that Danaos is working with an environmental company on the operation.

+"To date, Unified Command is satisfied with the actions taken by the owner both at the ship itself, and in efforts to recover the containers and debris," said the statement added.

+The unified command includes representatives from the coast guard, the B.C.
+Environment Ministry, the vessel's owners, the Beecher Bay First Nation and the W̱SÁNEĆ Leadership Council.

-"Right now the contractor and Unified Command have positively identified the four containers found at Cape Scott by cross-referencing the ship’s manifest, and have confirmed they are not considered dangerous goods," the coast guard said in a statement.
+"Right now the contractor and Unified Command have positively identified the four containers found at Cape Scott by cross-referencing the ship’s manifest, and have confirmed they are not considered dangerous goods," the coast guard said.

+Coast guard helicopters, along with aircraft from Transport Canada's National Aerial Surveillance Program were searching for more of the missing containers Thursday.

 "The location is remote and rugged, and planning for recovery operations is underway," the coast guard said.
 "The overall number of missing containers is now up to 109 and it may change again as more information comes in."

-The coast guard says it will have helicopters along with resources from the National Aerial Surveillance Program searching for more of the missing containers Thursday.

-The aircraft will be flying along the shore, weather permitting.
-The coast guard's current models suggest that containers will likely float northwards.
+The coast guard's current models suggest the containers will continue to drift northward.

+Coast guard vessels remain in the vicinity of the Zim Kingston, anchored on Constance Bank near Victoria.

-The coast guard adds that it still has a presence near the ship and is prepared to assist with "emergency tow and firefighting capacity if needed," as firefighters continue to put out hotspots on the vessel.
+The agency says it is prepared to assist with "emergency tow and firefighting capacity if needed," as firefighters continue to tackle hotspots in the vessel's cargo.

+A salvage team aboard the Zim Kingston has been using thermal cameras to monitor for flare-ups.

+Current efforts are focused on stack No. 14 of the ship, where containers that were loaded with tires "continue to be an issue," the coast guard says.

-The coast guard also continues to monitor air quality along B.C.'s coast.
-So far, no negative impacts have been detected.
+The agency is still monitoring air quality along B.C.'s coast.
+So far, no health risks have been detected, officials said.

+"A total of 106 air samples were taken along the Greater Victoria waterfront over the past 24 hours and show no negative impacts from the ship," the coast guard said.

+Once recovery and firefighting efforts are complete, the Transportation Safety Board may launch a further investigation into the incident.